AdobeDocs/commerce-learn.en/help/site-management/configure-adobe-payment-services.md

 role: Admin, User
 level: Beginner, Intermediate
 ---
-# Learn how to configure Payment Services for Adobe Commerce
+# Configure Payment Services for Adobe Commerce

-o    To get started using Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps, watch the How to Configure Payment Services for Adobe Commerce video for examples of how to get started.
+To use Payment Services for Adobe Commerce and Magento Open Source, you must complete a few onboarding steps.
+See the following video to learn more about required onboarding steps.

 ## Who is this video for?